Lebrikizumab Overview

 Lebrikizumab (INN) is a humanized monoclonal antibody and an experimental immunosuppressive drug for the treatment of asthma that cannot be adequately controlled with inhalable glucocorticoids.
-The drug was created by Tanox under the name TNX-650, and a phase I clinical trial for refractory Hodgkin’s lymphoma had been performed when Genentech acquired Tanox in 2007.
+The drug was created under the name TNX-650, and a phase I clinical trial for refractory Hodgkin’s lymphoma had been performed in 2007.
 It has successfully completed a Phase II clinical trial for the treatment of asthma.

 Asthma is a complex, chronic and heterogeneous inflammatory disease characterised by airway hyper-responsiveness in association with airway inflammation.
 The cytokine interleukin 13 (IL-13), produced by Th2 cells, a type of white blood cells, is a major effector molecule for T-helper type 2 (Th2) inflammation and is pathogenic in allergic diseases such as asthma.
 IL-13 is a member of the four-helix bundle short-chain cytokine family, along with the closely related cytokine IL-4, has been shown to drive key disease mechanisms in asthma including airway hyper-responsiveness, mucus hypersecretion, eosinophilia and fibrosis development.